Blood and Traditional Chinese Medical Theory

 Heart Blood Stagnation

 Prolonged Heart Blood Deficiency and Qi Stagnation can result in serious, sometimes fatal disease patterns.
 This is a common pattern associated with heart disease or a heart attack.
 Symptoms may include stabbing pain over heart, left arm pain, sensation of suffocation, and shortness of breath.
-Call 911.
+If you have any of these symptoms you should immediately call 911.

 Stomach Blood Stagnation